-On the ROC website is a number of factsheets in relation to the financial reporting process and associated timelines.
-The most recent copy of the Reporting Guidelines and a model set of financial statements can also be found.
-The ROC recommends reporting units use this model as it will assist in ensuring compliance with the RO Act, the s.253 Reporting Guidelines and the Australian Accounting Standards.
-Access to this information may be obtained via this link.
+The ROC website provides a number of factsheets in relation to the financial reporting process and associated timelines.
+The website also contains the s.253 reporting guidelines and a model set of financial statements.
+The ROC recommends that reporting units use these model financial statements to assist in complying with the RO Act, the s.253 reporting guidelines and Australian Accounting Standards.
+Access to this information is available via <a href="mailto:theta:thet